kamataryo/aws-billing-alert/README.md

 # AWS Billing Alert

-- Specify thresholds for AWS cost and throw alert to a certain Slack channel
-- Throw monthly cost report to a certain Slack Channel
+This is AWS billing alert functions [Serverless](https://serverless.com/).
+Once deployed, notifications would be delivered to a slack channel when the total cost exceeds specified threshold values.
+The scanning interval is once a day.
+Also monthly report will be delivered at the end of month.

-## Prereqisite
+## Prerequisite

 - Enable `Cost Explorer` for the targeted AWS account
 - (recommended) install `direnv` to inject environmental variables